What is osteogenesis imperfecta in children?

 OI is passed on through the genes.
 The different types are passed on in different

 ways.
-The gene may be inherited from one or both parents.
+The gene may be inherited from 1 or both parents.
 Or the gene can be passed

 on from an unexplained change (spontaneous mutation) of a gene.

-Most babies with OI have a defect of one of two genes.
-These genes help in forming
+Most babies with OI have a defect of 1 of 2 genes.
+These genes help in forming collagen.

-collagen.
-Collagen is a main part of connective tissue that connects and supports
+Collagen is a main part of connective tissue that connects and supports the whole

-the whole body, including the bones.
+body, including the bones.
 Because of the defect, there is not enough collagen.
+Or

 What are the symptoms of osteogenesis imperfecta in a child?